Humour in Islam: Classical treatise

 Al Jihaz wrote a 'Treatise on seriousness and playfulness.'
 Ibn Qutaybah said that early Muslims did not dislike joking.

 Recent trends

 Acceptance

-Since 9/11, there has been an increase in the number of Muslim comedians and humour festivals.
+Since 9/11, there has been an increase in the number of Muslim diaspora comedians and humour festivals in the Western world, prominently the United States.
 Prominent Muslim comedians include Nabil Abdulrashid, Azhar Usman, Ahmed Ahmed, and Dean Obeidallah.
 Azhar Usman said the media misrepresent humour in Islam.
-"The fact is that within Muslim culture there is a strong tradition of storytelling, joking and laughing.
-The relationship between Islam and comedy goes to the roots of the religion."
-American comedian Mohammed Amer said that it is Muslims who have done a "terrible job" of communicating with the outside world.
+"The fact is that within Muslim culture there is a strong tradition of storytelling, joking, and laughing.
+The relationship between Islam and comedy goes to the roots of the religion".
+American comedian Mo Amer said that it is Muslims who have done a "terrible job" of communicating with the outside world.

 In 2017, in response to the "Real Housewives of ISIS", a parody of "Real Housewives" broadcast by BBC2 show Revolting, provoked widespread outrage and hilarity on Facebook.

 Denial

 Shia cleric Ruhollah Khomeini considered joking to be haram in Islam.
 In one of his sermons, he stated:

 Allah did not create man so that he could have fun.
 The aim of creation was for mankind to be put to the test through hardship and prayer.
 An Islamic regime must be serious in every field.
 There are no jokes in Islam.
 There is no humour in Islam.
 There is no fun in Islam.
 There can be no fun and joy in whatever is serious.
 Islam does not allow swimming in the sea and is opposed to radio and television serials.
 Islam, however, allows marksmanship, horseback riding and competition...